hybridink/hybrid.ink/submit/non-fiction.md

 {{site.name}} is seeking longer works of creative non-fiction in the form of memoirs, investigative journalism, essay collections, or books.
 To submit, please contact us at <hybrid@hybrid.ink> with a query containing a synopsis and a writing sample.

+Essay and letter collections may be considered, as well, and in that case, please specify the unifying theme of the collection, provide a brief synopsis of each piece, and the licensing status of each essay or letter.

 ## Short form (usually for anthologies) --- ***Closed***{: class="closed" }

 Short-form non-fiction is published in the form of anthologies.
 These will usually be topical and announced here when the calls are opened.
 There are currently no open calls.